Patient experience of primary care: GP services

 |Mixed White/Black Caribbean||84.5||81.1||80.8||78.2||81.3||80.2|

-Summary of Patient experience of primary care - GP services Satisfaction with GP services by ethnicity Summary
+Summary of Patient experience of primary care: GP services By ethnicity over time Summary

-The GPPS is the major survey of patient experience of GP services in England.
+The GP patient survey (GPPS) is the major survey of patient experience of GP services in England.

 Respondents can respond either by post, online or by phone.
 They may request a questionnaire in a different language, in braille or online using sign language.